-- is compatible with preservation and protection of the environment, natural amenities, resources and community character. - 5.2.4 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the efficient use of the land base without exceeding density limits that may be defined in their official community plans. - 5.2.5 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the identification of areas hazardous to development, including areas subject to flooding, erosion or slope instability, and a strategy to direct development away from such hazards.
+- 5.2.3 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address policies related to the aesthetic, environmental and social impacts of development. - 5.2.4 Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address the rate of growth, if any, and strategies for the management of growth that is compatible with preservation and protection of the environment, natural amenities, resources and community character. - 5.2.5 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the efficient use of the land base without exceeding density limits that may be defined in their official community plans. - 5.2.6 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the identification of areas hazardous to development, including areas subject to flooding, erosion or slope instability, and a strategy to direct development away from such hazards.

-5.3.
-Transportation and Utilities
+5.3 Transportation and Utilities

-- 5.3.1 Trust Council holds that the Area's local trust committees and municipalities, should be consulted and involved in any decision-making process regarding the provision of a utility or transportation service or facility which might affect land use in their local planning area. - 5.3.2 It is Trust Council's policy that no island in the Trust Area should be connected to Vancouver Island, the mainland or to another island by a bridge or tunnel, notwithstanding the existing bridge between North and South Pender Islands. - 5.3.3 Trust Council encourages Provincial and Federal agencies to ensure safe shipment of materials hazardous to the environment. - 5.3.4 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the designation of areas for the landing of emergency helicopters. - 5.3.5 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the development of land use patterns which encourage establishment of bicycle paths and other local and inter-community transportation systems which reduce dependency on private automobile use.
+- 5.3.1 Trust Council holds that the Area's local trust committees and municipalities, should be consulted and involved in any decision-making process regarding the provision of a utility or transportation service or facility which might affect land use in their local planning area. - 5.3.2 It is Trust Council's policy that no island in the Trust Area should be connected to Vancouver Island, the mainland or to another island by a bridge or tunnel, notwithstanding the existing bridge between North and South Pender Islands. - 5.3.3 Trust Council encourages Provincial and Federal agencies to ensure safe shipment of materials hazardous to the environment. - 5.3.4 Trust Council encourages the Ministry of Transportation and Highways and local communities to work together through a public consultation process to evaluate road construction and road system proposals to achieve integration of a community's environmental, economic and social values.

+Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws address the development of a classification system of rural roadways including scenic or heritage road designations in recognition of the object of the Islands Trust.

+Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address the impacts of road location, design, construction and systems.